-Open lands are defined as all lands which are not forested and thus includes wet lands (see Surface Water Resources above: V.2a-c), agricultural lands, and other non-forested lands.
-Current agricultural use includes three producing dairy farms, one hog farm, and assorted livestock producers of beef cattle, sheep, and horses.
-Fields for hay are still maintained widely around Town, and some corn is still grown for livestock.
+Open lands are defined as all lands that are not forested and thus includes wet lands (see Surface Water Resources above: V.2a-c), agricultural lands, and other non-forested lands.
+Current agricultural uses include at least one dairy farm, assorted livestock producers of beef cattle, sheep, hogs, chickens, turkeys, and horses,.
+Fields for hay are maintained widely around Town, and some corn is grown as livestock feed.